-According to the Intergovernmental Panel on Climate Change's [IPCC's] Working Group I, the average global surface temperature has risen 0.6 ± 0.2 degrees Celsius over the last century.20 Most of the increase occurred from 1910 to 1945 and 1976 to 2000.
-It appears from climate data taken from ice cores, tree rings and weather records, that in the Northern Hemisphere, the 1990s was the warmest decade and 1998 the warmest year of the last millennium.21
+According to the Intergovernmental Panel on Climate Change's [IPCC's] Working Group I, the average global surface temperature has risen $0.6 \pm 0.2$ degrees Celsius over the last century.
+Most of the increase occurred from 1910 to 1945 and 1976 to 2000.
+It appears from climate data taken from ice cores, tree rings and weather records, that in the Northern Hemisphere, the 1990s was the warmest decade and 1998 the warmest year of the last millennium.
+The millennium of the last millennium.

-Global carbon dioxide $[CO_2]$ concentrations have risen from 315 parts per million [ppm] in 1958 to over 360 ppm towards the end of the 1990s, an increase of 15%.22 According to analyses of gases trapped in ice core samples, the current global concentration of CO_2 is the
+Global carbon dioxide [CO2] concentrations have risen from 315 parts per million [ppm] in 1958 to over 360 ppm towards the end of the 1990s, an increase of 15%.
+According to analyses of gases trapped in ice core samples, the current global concentration of CO2 is the